 The Screening exercise along the existing road pinpointed the environmental constraints.
 The hot spots identified during the screening exercise were further assessed for their criticality and impacts jointly by teams of environmental specialist, social impact specialist, design engineers and surveyors.
-The proposed alignment has been examined in detail for any direct, indirect or cumulative impact on environmental characteristics during feasibility report preparation.
+The proposed alignment has been examined in detail for any direct or indirect impacts on environmental characteristics during feasibility report preparation.
 A variety of mitigation measures have been included in road design to minimise the adverse effects of road widening on environmental components.
 During screening following screening matrix was used to assess the extent of potential impacts on different environmental components.
+The Environmental screening matrix of project is given in Table 3.1.